What is a Pip in Forex? Full Guide to Forex Basics

 Currency trading always includes pairs-for example, EUR/USD or USD/JPY where one currency bought automatically sells another.

-By putting pips into account currency, as well as determining lots size standard, mini or micro.
+By converting pips into your account currency and determining your lot size whether standard, mini, or micro you can manage exposure effectively.
 Multiply pip movement by the lot size and traders can estimate the cash flow effects of their trades before they enter a new order.

 Leverage in Forex Basics